 that you are able to ride for the times stated above during training rides before

 your holiday.
-You will also likely push yourself harder up these kind of inclines
+Keep in mind you will also likely push yourself harder up these kind

 of inclines than you would for a normal training ride.